jbilander/Base64/README.md

 ***

 ## Status

+Amiga autoconfig is implemented and working in the current FPGA designs — see the [J2 notes](#notes-on-selected-parts) for the jumpering it requires.

 Rev C changes vs Rev B:
 - ICS501MLFT clock multiplier replaced with ICS570BLFT (adds feedback pin for phase-aligned operation)